kestra-io/docs/docs/administrator-guide/configuration/others/README.md

 By default, Kestra will handle all dates using your system's timezone.
 You can change the timezone with JVM options.

 Changing the timezone will mostly affect:
-* **scheduler**: by default, all schedule dates are UTC, changing the Java timezone will allow to schedule the flow in your timezone.
+* **scheduler**: by default, all schedule dates are UTC, changing the Java timezone will allow scheduling the flow in your timezone.
 * **log**:  that will be displayed on your timezone.